 Radon can sometimes accumulate to high levels, which, if exposed for a long time, can cause lung cancer.
 Radon is the second leading cause of lung cancer in Canada after tobacco smoking.

 In B.C., the highest levels of radon concentrations are found in the interior and northern regions.
 In a previous survey of radon concentrations in homes conducted by Health Canada, homes within the VCH region had low concentrations.
-Slightly more homes in the Coast Garibaldi (Sea to Sky and Sunshine Coast) areas of VCH had concentrations above the Canadian guideline.
+Slightly more homes in our coastal regions of VCH (North Vancouver, West Vancouver, Sea to Sky and Sunshine Coast) areas of VCH had concentrations above the Canadian guideline.

 If elevated radon levels are found, basic measures can be taken to address the problem, such as installing a venting system to direct the radon gas to the outdoors where the gas can be diluted to safe levels.